IBM/db2sock-ibmi/ILE-PROC/README.md

 The db2user module is provided to add other user custom call SRVRPGM by value.
 The pattern can be seen in example in db2user iCallFctByVal2048F0.
 Simply add you own signatures following the pattern up to ILE_PGM_MAX_ARGS (259 args).

+You may follow the dynamic/runtime load/activate, or, you may simply code your call into db2user using conventional ILE call techniques.
+Aka, you may dierctly control the performance of your call from PASE.

 Pattern:
 ```